oliverswitzer/balloon-bot/README.md

 # Running tests

 1. Create a `.env.test` file.
-- The credentials entered here will be used to run integration tests against `Clients::Github::GithubClientWrapper` on a test repo specified by the `GITHUB_REPO` env var.
+- The credentials entered here will be used to run integration tests against `Clients::Github::Wrapper` on a test repo specified by the `GITHUB_REPO` env var.
     - Note that two specific branches must exist in this repo for these tests to succeed, as indicated by the constants `TEST_BRANCH_1` and `TEST_BRANCH_2` in the spec.